 Vary the sizes of the branches so they look more natural.
 You can make them as straight or curved as you like.

-3 – Shade the trunk and branches of the tree.
-You can use a darker pencil to create shadings.
-Don’t hesitate to add some textures to it.
+3 – Afterwards, shade the trunk and branches of the tree.
+For this, you can use a darker pencil to create shadings.
+Moreover, don’t hesitate to add some textures to it.
 This will make the tree look more realistic.

 If you’re drawing a tree from real life, pay attention with where the light and shadows shift.